faida16/Resistors/README.md

 The resistance value, tolerance, and wattage rating are generally printed onto the body of the resistor as numbers or letters when the resistors body is big enough to read the print, such as large power resistors.
 But when the resistor is small such as a 1/4 watt carbon or film type, these specifications must be shown in some other manner as the print would be too small to read.

 So to overcome this, small resistors use coloured painted bands to indicate both their resistive value and their tolerance with the physical size of the resistor indicating its wattage rating.
-These coloured painted bands produce a system of identification generally known as a Resistors Colour Code
+These coloured painted bands produce a system of identification generally known as a **Resistors Colour Code**.

+An international and universally accepted resistor colour code scheme was developed many years ago as a simple and quick way of identifying a resistors ohmic value no matter what its size or condition.
+It consists of a set of individual coloured rings or bands in spectral order representing each digit of the resistors value
 ![](Images/IMG_20220501_233032_709.jpg)
 ![](Images/IMG_20220501_233624_292.jpg)
 ![](Images/IMG_20220501_234249_475.jpg)